MacToxa/Terralatro/README.md

 - ✅ (0.2+) Rocket Boots
 > +10 Chips for each discard left

+- ❌ Frog Leg
+> +10 Mult for each blind skipped

+- ❌ Flying Carpet
+> Draws the whole deck to hand

+- ❌ Money Trough
+> 1 in 2 chance to gain $1 each time a card is discarded

 ### Consumables (Tarot)
 - ❌ Ironskin Potion
 > Gain +30 chips this blind